stand for ukrainian independence image

 Then, all you need to do is click the “Add Custom Field” button again like before, save your post or page, and you’re done.

-What if you can’t see the custom field in the dropdown in the post edit screen?
+What if you can’t see the custom field in the post edit screen?

 WordPress’s default upper limit is set to 30 custom fields in this form, which can create a problem if you have a theme or plugin already using custom fields.
 In that case, there may already be too many custom fields, and you might not see your new custom fields in the dropdown list.